mlswg/mls-architecture/draft-rescorla-mls-architecture.md

 At the cryptographic level, Clients in groups (and by extension Members) are peers.
 For instance, any Client should be able to add a member to a group.
 This is in contrast so some designs in which there is a single group controller who can modify the group.
-This is still compatible with having group administration restricted to certain users, but we assume that those restrictions are enforced by authentication and access control.
+MLS is compatible with having group administration restricted to certain users, but we assume that those restrictions are enforced by authentication and access control.
 Thus, for instance, while it might be technically possible for any member to send a message